 The Company's Consolidated Financial Statements have been prepared using the going concern assumption, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
+As at December 31, 2016, the Company had a working capital deficiency of \$224,754 (December 31, 2015 - working capital of \$333,348).
+Working capital (deficiency) is defined as current assets less current liabilities.

 The Company is subject to the risks and challenges experienced by other companies at a comparable stage.
 These risks include, but are not limited to: continuing losses, dependence on key individuals, realization on its marketable securities as required and the ability to secure adequate financing or to complete corporate transactions to meet the minimum capital required to successfully complete its projects and fund other operating expenses.
 Advancing the Company's projects through exploration and development to the production stage will require significant financing.
 Given the current economic climate, the ability to raise funds has been and may continue to be difficult.
-Refer to the Risks and Uncertainties and Liquidity and Capital Resources sections for additional information.
+Refer to the Risks and Uncertainties and Liquidity and Capital Resources sections of the MD&A for additional information.

 None of the Company's projects are currently in commercial production and, accordingly, the Company is dependent upon debt or equity financings and the optioning and/or sale of resource or resource-related assets for its funding.
-The recoverability of the carrying value of exploration and evaluation projects, and ultimately the Company's ability to continue as a going concern, is dependent upon exploration results which have the potential for the discovery of economically recoverable reserves and resources, the Company's ability to finance exploitation of its projects through debt or equity financings and the optioning and/or sale of resource or resource-related assets for its funding.
+The Company's ability to continue as a going concern, is dependent upon exploration results which have the potential for the discovery of economically recoverable reserves and resources, the Company's ability to finance exploitation of its projects through debt or equity financings and the optioning and/or sale of resource or resource-related assets for its funding.